JiaziChen111/Ch_Synthetic/README.md

 A **branch** is a sequence of commits.
 An **upstream** is simply another branch name, usually a remote-tracking branch, associated with a (regular, local) branch.

-Git encourages workflows that branch and merge often, even multiple times in a day.

 ### [Setting up Git](https://help.github.com/en/articles/set-up-git):
-Compare your current version with the latest release (https://git-scm.com/downloads)
+Compare your current version with the [latest release](https://git-scm.com/downloads)
 ```bash
 $ git --version
 ```